BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/20231101_SemanticVectors/README.md

 - Using Latent Semantic Analysis (LSA) on raw token counts.
 - Summing pretrained Word2Vec embeddings.
 Both methods will produce document vectors of length 300.
-The results and discussion of this new task will be included in the same repository.

 For more details about the exercise, you can refer to the [assignment_instructions.pdf](https://github.com/BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/blob/main/20231101_SemanticVectors/%20assignment_instructions.pdf) file.